Online Therapy for New Jersey

 - Give your partner space: Get comfortable with asking for and giving each other space.
-Spending 24 hours a day together can get overwhelming at times and you may get on each others nerves.
+Spending 24 hours a day together can get overwhelming at times and you may get on each other's nerves.
 Respect your partners wishes to spend time in a separate room and try not to take it personally.
 Spending time with each other is important but giving each other time alone for self-care is also.
 Make time each day to exercise, read, meditate, tend to a hobby or anything else that can nurture your soul.
 Taking care of yourself is beneficial for your relationship.

 - Remind yourself that the quarantine is a temporary situation: Nobody likes to lose their job or be forced to leave work.
 Remind yourselves that other couples around the world are facing the same situation.
 Take advantage of the extra time you have to spend with each other.
-Focus on each others strengths and the value that each of you bring to the relationship.
+Focus on each other's strengths and the value that each of you brings to the relationship.
 Show each other an attitude of gratitude.

 - Get Your Sexy Back: Use this time to bring romance and passion into your relationship.
-Before this pandemic many spouses were so busy going to work, running errands and being the kids "uber" driver that they were more like two ships that passed in the night.
+Before this pandemic many spouses were so busy going to work, running errands, and being the kids "uber" driver that they were more like two ships that passed in the night.
 Well, now you're on the same ship!
-Emotional and physical intimacy are essential for a healthy relationship so now is your chance to rebuild, bond and connect with each other.
+Emotional and physical intimacy are essential for a healthy relationship so now is your chance to rebuild, bond, and connect with each other.